-Before starting my PhD, I completed a part-time MA in French and British Decorative Arts and Historic Interiors, and also worked as a copy-editor.
-I had previously taught English as a Foreign Language for two years in Prague and Paris, before taking on editorial roles at publishers specialising in History, Politics, Art and Design.
+Before starting my PhD, I completed a MA in French and British Decorative Arts and Historic Interiors, and also worked as a copy-editor.
+I had previously taught English as a Foreign Language in Prague and Paris, before taking on editorial roles at publishers specialising in History, Politics, Art, and Design.

 - Architecture, decorative art and craftsmanship in the long eighteenth century